netliam/scrobble.up/README.md

 ### Features
 - Scrobble to Last.fm & ListenBrainz
-- Track plays from a wide range of music players
+- Track listens from a wide range of music players
 - Similar artists and track suggestions from Last.fm
 - Like syncing between Apple Music, ListenBrainz, and Last.fm
 - Display track artwork in dock
+- Desktop widget for displaying the current track
 - Global shortcut for liking current track
 - Free forever